 Essential among professional vloggers and videographers, the best 4K mirrorless cameras put the power of a DSLR inside a nimble, compact body.
 That might lead at least a few people to wonder what the differences are between the best mirrorless cameras and the best DSLR cameras.
 Namely, it boils down to size.
 That is, mirrorless cameras do away with an internal mirror and therefore lack an optical viewfinder.
 Instead, the LCD viewfinder or digital screen provides a preview of the image.

 By doing away with the mirror, the best 4K mirrorless cameras are able to combine top shelf resolution with extreme mobility.
-Throw in lightning fast autofocus times, rapid fire fps speeds and interchangeable lenses, and it’s no wonder that all your favourite YouTube stars have at least one 4K mirrorless camera in their arsenals.
+Throw in lightning fast autofocus times, rapid fire fps speeds and interchangeable lenses, and it’s no wonder that all your favourite YouTube stars have at least one mirrorless camera for 4k video in their arsenals.
 Today, we’re listing out the best of the best.
 Whether it be a classic Sony mirrorless camera or Panasonic’s latest stunner, you’ll find it here.
-Without further ado, we present the 11 Best 4K Capable Mirrorless Cameras.
+Without further ado, we present the 12 best 4K capable mirrorless cameras.

 This article is part of our Technology of Today series.